Sexual Misconduct Policy

-Effective August 14, 2017, alleged sexual misconduct, including any form of gender or sex-based discrimination or harassment, perpetrated by a University of Georgia student will be addressed pursuant to the University System of Georgia Board of Regents’ Student Sexual Misconduct Policy.
+Effective August 11,2020, alleged sexual misconduct, including any form of gender or sex-based discrimination or harassment, perpetrated by a University of Georgia student will be addressed pursuant to the University System of Georgia Board of Regents’ Sexual Misconduct Policy.
 That Policy is located at: http://www.usg.edu/policymanual/section6/C2655

-Alleged sexual misconduct, including any form of gender or sex-based discrimination or harassment, perpetrated by any University of Georgia community member who is not a student will be addressed pursuant to the Non-Discrimination and Anti-Harassment Policy.
+Other gender related misconduct, including any form of gender or sex-based discrimination or harassment, perpetrated by any University of Georgia community member will be addressed pursuant to the Non-Discrimination and Anti-Harassment Policy.

-The University System of Georgia Board of Regents’ Student Sexual Misconduct Policy reads as follows:
+The University System of Georgia Board of Regents’ Sexual Misconduct Policy reads as follows:

 6.7 Sexual Misconduct Policy

-In order to reduce incidents of sexual misconduct, USG institutions are required to provide prevention tools and to conduct ongoing awareness and prevention programming and training for the campus community.
-Such programs will promote positive and healthy behaviors and educate the campus community on consent, sexual assault, alcohol use, dating violence, domestic violence, stalking, bystander intervention, and reporting.
+USG institutions are committed to reducing incidents of Sexual Misconduct, providing prevention tools, conducting ongoing awareness and prevention programming, and training the campus community in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (“Clery Act”) and the Violence Against Women Act (“VAWA”).
+Prevention programming and training will promote positive and healthy behaviors and educate the campus community on consent, sexual assault, sexual harassment, alcohol and drug use, dating violence, domestic violence, stalking, bystander intervention, and reporting.

-All Equal Opportunity directors and others having responsibility for coordination of Title IX (”Coordinators”) at USG institutions shall have a direct reporting relationship to both the institution’s President or the President’s designee and the USG System Director for Equity and Investigations (“System Director”).
-The President of each institution shall determine the organizational and operating reporting relationships for the Coordinators at the institution and exercise oversight of institutional issues relating to sexual misconduct.
+Title IX Coordinators (“Coordinators”) at USG institutions shall have a direct reporting relationship to both the institution’s President or the President’s designee and the USG System Director for Equity and Investigations (“System Director”).
+The President of each institution shall determine the organizational and operating reporting relationships for the Coordinators at the institution and exercise oversight of institutional issues relating to Sexual Misconduct.
 However, the System Director shall have authority to direct the Coordinators’ work at each institution as needed to address system-wide issues or directives.
 The President of each institution shall consult with the System Director on significant personnel actions involving Coordinators, to include but not be limited to, appointment, evaluation, discipline, change in reporting structure, and termination.

 6.7.1 Definitions and Prohibited Conduct